smartbch/docs/deverlopers-guide/test-using-metamask.md

 In this article, we will show how to test smartBCH single-testing-node using MetaMask.
 We use Chrome browser as example but Firefox browser should work the same way.

+Please note in the following example we assume you are using a [local single-node testnet](./runsinglenode.md).
+Instead, if you want to use a remote node to provide JSON-RPC, just replace "localhost" with the node's IP address.

 ## Start smartBCH single-testing-node